WebRTC-Projects-Unina/fpseverino-mqtt-nio/README.md

 This repository serves as a mirror to keep track of the changes made in the fork.
 All pull requests in the fork have been reviewed and approved by the project's original creator and maintainer, [Adam Fowler](https://github.com/adam-fowler).

+You can see MQTT NIO v3 in action in [EmmeQuTiTi](https://github.com/fpseverino/EmmeQuTiTi), a sample iOS app that demonstrates the use of MQTT NIO in an iOS environment.

 What follows is the original README of MQTT NIO v2.

 # MQTT NIO